siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 - `https://kube.mycluster.mydomain.com:6443`
 - `https://[2001:db8:1234::80]:6443`

-Because the Kubernetes controlplane is meant to be highly available, we must also choose how to bind the API server endpoint to the servers themselves.
+Because the Kubernetes controlplane is meant to be supplied in a high availability manner, we must also choose how to bind it to the servers themselves.
-There are three common ways to do this:
+There are three common ways to do this.

 ### Dedicated Load-balancer

 If you are using a cloud provider or have your own load-balancer available (such as HAProxy, nginx reverse proxy, or an F5 load-balancer), using a dedicated load balancer is a natural choice.
-Create an appropriate frontend matching the endpoint, and point the backends at each of the addresses of the Talos controlplane nodes.
+Just create an appropriate frontend matching the endpoint, and point the backends at each of the addresses of the Talos controlplane nodes.

+This is convenient if a load-balancer is available, but don't worry if that is not the case.

 ### Layer 2 Shared IP